janus-idp/backstage-showcase/docs/dynamic-plugins/dynamic-plugins.md

         - importName: BarApi # Optional, explicit import name that reference a AnyApiFactory<{}> implementation.
 Defaults to default export.
           module: CustomModule # Optional, same as key in `scalprum.exposedModules` key in plugin's `package.json`
 ```

-Each plugin can expose multiple API Factories and each factory is required to define its `importName` (if it differs from the default export).

 - `importName` is an optional import name that reference a `AnyApiFactory<{}>` implementation.
 Defaults to `default` export.
 - `module` is an optional argument which allows you to specify which set of assets you want to access within the plugin.
 If not provided, the default module named `PluginRoot` is used.
 This is the same as the key in `scalprum.exposedModules` key in plugin's `package.json`.